 Clear Channel UK already conducted such an experiment with their advertising panels on Waterloo Bridge bus stop.

 The solar panels sitting on top of the station generate energy that is being measured and if needed lights are slightly dimmed, but never go off.
-However with modern technology, much of the energy generated might come in excess and therefore be transferred to the national grid.
+However, with modern technology, much of the energy generated might come in excess and therefore be transferred to the national grid.
 We can only imagine how much clean energy can be generated if each bus stop has installations like this one.

 There are some exciting projects taking place.
 For instance, if you are a fan of boats, you definitely have to get familiar with PlanetSolar, the world’s largest solar boat.
 However, if you prefer aviation, then SolarImpulse would definitely interest you.

 The boat can accommodate up to 60 people and serve all their needs only by using pure solar energy.
 Its maximum speed is around 26km/h, with the average being around 10km/h.
 The project has been a definite success with many outstanding expeditions in the past 3 years.
 There is definitely more to come from PlanetSolar in the future and we are more than excited to see what the boat is really capable of.
-You can find more information about the project here.

 Well, it is the only airplane that is able to fly day and night just by using solar energy.
 It is by far the most ambitious solar aircraft project so far.
 It’s current aim is to carry out the first round-the-world solar flight.
 It’s ambitions are heavily backed with 12 years of feasibility studies, concept and design developments.